top of page

 In Russia, there is a concept of “Russian World” (Russkiy Mir), which, while unclear, is at least as ambitious as my teenage daydream of national expansion.
 In some versions of this idea, it involves today’s Russia re-expanding to encompass not only the old Soviet Union, but also the other once-communist parts of the world.
 In other versions, it involves an expansion to places the Russian army either once went or imagined going (France, Istanbul, etc.).
 In its most extreme version, Russia grows until the entire world is part of Russia – every country, every continent.
 You may laugh, but this concept of “Russian World” is a big part of what drives the war in Ukraine.
 Many Russians buy into this national fantasy that it is their manifest destiny to bless the rest of the world by making it Russian, they way they imagine it should be.
 One popular slogan of theirs is: "Russian borders don't end anywhere."
 People living next to the Nile, the Mekong, the Mississippi, and the Amazon have until now been under the delusion that these rivers are not in Russia, but according to the "Russkiy Mir" philosophy, all of it is part of Greater Russia.
 This idea motivates Russians to put young boys into summer camps that are more like basic training for the army, to maintain the strongest military they can (including the world’s largest nuclear arsenal), and to embark on foreign interventions.

 China has been growing in power by leaps and bounds since the economic reforms of the 1980s.
 The language and attitude displayed by the government of the P.R.C. is often reminiscent of Germany and Japan in the early 1900s.
 Their outlook is expansionist, both economically and militarily.
 As they see it, other nations that developed earlier had an unfair head start in the Great Game, and therefore were able to seize colonies and territories and establish military bases and spheres of influence without China having had an even chance to compete for these prizes.
 China often speaks of concern about “containment,” as if they are planning to grow in size, and their stated plan is to someday seize the “first island chain” – which means the Ryukyu Islands, which belong to Japan.
 Chinese soldiers have shown an aggressive stance on the borders of Bhutan and India, as if it is their intent to move their forces into South Asia.
 Chinese maps show large parts of eastern India as belonging to China, even though almost no Chinese person has ever set foot there.
 China has drawn lines around the tiny islands and atolls of the South China Sea, building a ring of military bases and facing off against Vietnam, Malaysia, Indonesia, and the Philippines.
-Despite a United Nations ruling that China has no legitimate claim to these islands, China sees it as their right by might, and they have not retreated in their claims.
-China does not wait patiently and peacefully for an eventual harmonious reconciliation with Taiwan, but constantly threatens to spill rivers of Chinese blood over this disagreement.
+Despite a United Nations ruling that China has no legitimate claim to these islands, China sees it as their right by might, and they have not backed off in the least.
+China does not wait patiently and peacefully for an eventual harmonious reconciliation with the Republic of China in Taiwan, but constantly threatens to spill rivers of Chinese blood over this disagreement.

 The behavior of Western nations has not set a good example for the world.
 Europeans had a technological advantage over the rest of the world from 1500 onward, and they used this to conquer.
 Rather than treat other peoples as equals, colonies were created.
 People were enslaved.
 Territories were grabbed in the middle of the ocean by nations that had no right to them except the right by might.
 Why is it that the United Kingdom owns far-flung places like Diego Garcia, the Falklands, Pitcairn Island, etc.?
 Why does France own Tahiti, French Guyana, and New Caledonia?
 Why does the United states own Hawaii, the Marshall Islands, Guam, Wake Island, etc.?
 Why are there even so many white people in places like North America, Australia, and New Zealand?
 These conquests of the past are what set the stage for the ongoing conflicts we see around the world.